 All proceedings will be tape recorded.
 All matters occurring at the Grievance hearing except for executive sessions of the Committee shall be taped.
 Witnesses, other than the grieving employee and the department representatives shall be sequestered when not testifying.
+If a grievant provides a list of potential witnesses, it is the grievant's responsibility to inform the potential witnesses that they need to make themselves available for the grievance hearing and to notify the Committee prior to the commencement of the hearing so that the potential witnesses may be properly sequestered.
+Witnesses that were not sequestered due to the grievant's failure to identify them to the Committee will not be allowed to provide statements.
 All witnesses shall affirm to their testimony or testify under oath.